rbanl/Generational-coffee-prefence-analyses-among-Americans-/README.md

 My analysis was done in Excel,  and used the chi-squared test to confirm and pivot tables for subsequent analysis of preference frequency.
 Results were displayed in a dashboard.

+Please find attached files above for the analyses and coffee dataset.